rayoub/rupee/README.md

 With respect to software dependencies, Java 8 and an installation of postgreSQL 9.4 or above are required.
 The instructions below assume you are operating within a bash shell.
 Typically, this will be under Linux.
-However, Windows 10 does contain a bash shell if you take actions to enable it or you can install Cygwin on earlier versions of Windows.
+However, Windows 10 does contain a bash shell if you follow some steps to enable it or else you can install Cygwin on earlier versions of Windows.

 If you need additional info or have questions not addressed below, contact me at ronaldayoub@mail.umkc.edu.